-Children’s Museum of Acadiana: From banking and grocery shopping to role playing and bubbles, this hands-on museum is designed with kids aged 2-12 in mind.
-Children can become a star at Ham Radio Station or Le TV des Enfants and then burn off some energy at the Kids’ Condo.
+Children’s Museum of Acadiana: This museum in Lafayette, is packed with activities for the kids from banking and grocery shopping to role playing and bubbles.
+This hands-on museum is designed with kids aged 2-12 in mind.
+Children can become a star at Ham Radio Stationor Le TV des Enfants and then burn off some energy at the Kids’ Condo.

 Bayou Terrebonne Waterlife Museum: Learn how Louisiana’s waterways are integral to the oystering, crabbing, fishing and oil and gas industries.
 Hear the stories of those who work in these careers and then try your hand at driving a shrimp boat or using the oyster-tonging technique.
 The museum is located in Houma.

 Find family fun in the Baton Rouge area.